Jerzha/rknn_facenet/README.md

-# rknn_facenet
+# Rknn Facenet Demo
-demo for facenet in rknn
+Demo for facenet in rknn